IlyaMatsuev/Apex-GraphQL-Client/README.md

     new List<String> { 'name' }
 );

-GraphQLQueryNode query = new GraphQLQueryNode(
+GraphQLQuery query = new GraphQLQuery(
     new List<GraphQLField> { countriesNode, continentsNode }
 );